Skip to additional navigation Skip to content

 6.9 Enforcement

-Rushcliffe Borough Council will, from time to time, assess and monitor changes in the appearance and condition of East Bridgford Conservation Area.
+Rushcliffe Borough Council will, from time to time, assess and monitor changes in the appearance and condition of Hawksworth Conservation Area.
 This will ensure that where necessary enforcement action can be taken promptly to deal with problems as they arise.

 Where co-operation cannot be gained by any other means, Rushcliffe Borough Council has the ability to use additional enforcement powers to tackle particular issues within conservation areas.
 The Council may take formal action if the condition of any building (listed or unlisted) which makes a positive contribution to the character of the Conservation Area is considered to be at risk.